-This is what the crowd is doing and therefore will lose us money.
-Instead, flip it.
+What the crowd is doing and therefore will lose us money.

-Here’s the trick, part 2.
-When I have spent most of my time waiting for a great entry consider the win from hitting my target as money in the bank.
-I mentally add it to our account.
+The ‘crowd’ consider the potential win from hitting a target as money in the bank.
+They mentally add it to their account.

-Our goal of not losing money includes the planned result of this trade.
-I don’t exit the trade because of fear, because to do so means we lose money that we know is ours.
+Our goal of not losing money does not include the planned result of this trade.
+We don’t exit the trade because of fear because we have accepted the risk.

-Unless I make this mental leap it is too easy to exit a trade thinking I can’t lose what we havent got.
-Wrong, it’s ours, we’ve earned it.
-Now pay up Mr Market.
+Unless we make this mental leap, it is too easy to exit a trade thinking we can’t lose what we have.